Enid Blyton: Early life and education

-Enid Blyton was born on 11 August 1897 in East Dulwich, south London, United Kingdom, the eldest of three children, to Thomas Carey Blyton (1870–1920), a cutlery salesman (recorded in the 1911 census with the occupation of "Mantle Manufacturer dealer [in] women's suits, skirts, etc.") and his wife Theresa Mary (née Harrison; 1874–1950).
-Enid's younger brothers, Hanly (1899–1983) and Carey (1902–1976), were born after the family had moved to a semi-detached house in Beckenham, then a village in Kent.
+Enid Blyton was born on 11 August 1897 in East Dulwich, south London, United Kingdom, the only daughter and eldest of three children, to Thomas Carey Blyton, a cutlery salesman (recorded in the 1911 census with the occupation of "Mantle Manufacturer dealer [in] women's suits, skirts, etc.") and his wife Theresa Mary (née Harrison).
+Enid's younger brothers, Hanly and Carey, were born after the family had moved to a semi-detached house in Beckenham, then a village in Kent.
 A few months after her birth, Enid almost died from whooping cough but was nursed back to health by her father, whom she adored.
 Thomas Blyton ignited Enid's interest in nature; in her autobiography she wrote that he "loved flowers and birds and wild animals, and knew more about them than anyone I had ever met".
-He also passed on his interest in gardening, art, music, literature, and theatre, and the pair often went on nature walks, much to the disapproval of Enid's mother, who showed little interest in her daughter's pursuits.
-Enid was devastated when her father left the family shortly after her 13th birthday to live with another woman.
-Enid and her mother did not have a good relationship, and after she left home, Enid gave people the impression that her mother was dead.
+He also passed on his interest in gardening, painting, music, literature, and theatre, and the pair often went on nature walks, much to the disapproval of Enid's mother, who showed little interest in her daughter's pursuits.

+Enid was devastated when her father left the family shortly after her 13th birthday to live with another woman, with whom he had more children.
+Enid and her mother did not have a good relationship; in fact Enid despised her mother so much that after she left home, she never saw her mother again and she gave people the impression that her mother was dead.
 Enid did not attend either of her parents' funerals.

 From 1907 to 1915, Blyton attended St Christopher's School in Beckenham, where she enjoyed physical activities and became school tennis champion and lacrosse captain.
 She was not keen on all the academic subjects but excelled in writing and, in 1911, entered Arthur Mee's children's poetry competition.
 Mee offered to print her verses, encouraging her to produce more.
 Blyton's mother considered her efforts at writing to be a "waste of time and money", but she was encouraged to persevere by Mabel Attenborough, the aunt of school friend Mary Potter.

 Seckford Hall in Woodbridge, Suffolk, was an inspiration to Blyton with its haunted room, secret passageway, and sprawling gardens.